ligato/docs/docs/user-guide/concepts.md

 }

 ```
-Again, the combination of the model and proto.Message define the northbound protobuf APIs exposed to external entities such as a KV data store or rpc client.
-In addition, the model, in conjunction with the proto.Message and model specification, are registered with a model registry.
+The figure below shows the relationship between a model, model spec, and proto.Messages.
+The combination of the model and proto.Message define the NB protobuf APIs.

+In addition, the model, in conjunction with the proto.Message and model spec, register with a model registry.
 This simplifies access to the model keyspace from other parts of the system such as the KV Scheduler.

 Note that KV Descriptors describe objects to the KV Scheduler.
 Both will be covered later in this section.

 ![model-proto-KV-store](../img/user-guide/model-proto-KVS.svg)
+<p style="text-align: center; font-weight: bold">Model spec and proto.Message relationship</p>

+---

-Use the [agentctl model list][agentctl model list] command to print the model name, proto.Message name and key prefix.
-The `vpp.interfaces` model is used in this example:
+Use [agentctl model list][agentctl model list] to print the model name, proto.Message name and key prefix.
+This example uses the `vpp.interfaces` model:
 ```json
 agentctl model ls vpp.interfaces
 ```